santiagoropb/Chromatography/README.md

 Name
 ----

-Python Wrapper for Chromatography Analysis and Design Toolkit
+Python package for chromatography modeling and optimization

 TODO